minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md to reflect current project state:
+- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md with current state assessment
-  - Updated STATUS.md with accurate state verification (checkpoint empty, backtests failed, tables/plots exist)
-  - Updated ISSUES.md with concrete execution checklist for Phase 0 and Phase 1 DDFM improvement plan
-  - Documented that DDFM metrics enhancements exist in code from previous iterations (not implemented this iteration)
-  - Clarified that no code changes were made this iteration - only documentation updates
-- ✅ **State Verification** - Verified actual state of experiments by inspection:
+- ✅ **State Verification** - Verified actual state by inspection:
-  - Training: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found)
+  - Training: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files)
-  - Forecasting: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all targets/horizons
+  - Forecasting: aggregated_results.csv exists (265 lines) from old runs, ARIMA has n_valid=0
   - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
-  - Tables: 8 tables exist (last regenerated Dec 9 07:18) from current aggregated_results.csv and backtest JSON files
-  - Plots: 11 plots exist (last regenerated Dec 9 07:18) from current data
-- ✅ **Table/Plot Status Check** - Verified tables and plots exist and reflect current experiment state:
-  - Tables: All 8 tables exist (7 forecasting + 1 nowcasting) and correctly reflect current experiment state
+  - Tables/Plots: Exist from previous iteration (Dec 9 07:18), correctly reflect current state
-  - Plots: All 11 plots exist (5 forecasting + 6 nowcasting) and correctly display current data or placeholders for failed experiments
-  - Report References: All report sections correctly reference tables/plots with proper LaTeX labels and cross-references
-  - Data Verification: Verified table values match aggregated_results.csv (e.g., KOEQUIPTE DDFM sMAE=1.14 matches data)

 **What Was NOT Done This Iteration:**
-- ❌ **No code changes** - No Python code files were modified.
-Only documentation (STATUS.md, ISSUES.md) was updated.
+- ❌ **No code changes** - No Python code files modified (only documentation updated)
-- ❌ **No experiments run** - No training, forecasting, or backtesting experiments executed
+- ❌ **No experiments run** - No training, forecasting, or backtesting executed
-- ❌ **No table/plot regeneration** - Tables/plots exist and are correct, but Agent cannot execute scripts to regenerate them
-- ❌ **Models NOT trained** - `checkpoint/` is empty, no model.pkl files exist.
-Training is REQUIRED before any forecasting/backtesting can be done.
+- ❌ **Models NOT trained** - `checkpoint/` is empty, training REQUIRED before any experiments
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests still show "failed" (needs training + re-run to verify fix works)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but cannot verify without trained models
-- ❌ **DDFM improvements NOT tested** - Code implemented in previous iterations but cannot be tested without trained models
+- ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models
-- ❌ **Phase 0 correlation analysis NOT executed** - Function exists but hasn't been run yet (can be done before training, no training required)
+- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min)
-- ❌ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)
-- ❌ **Legacy code cleanup NOT done** - No deprecated code removed

-**Critical State Assessment:**
+**Critical State:**
-- **Models**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY.
-No model.pkl files exist.
-Training is REQUIRED before any experiments can proceed.
+- **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY, no model.pkl files exist
-- **Backtests**: ALL 6 backtest JSON files show "status": "failed" with CUDA errors.
-Code fixes exist but NOT verified by experiments (cannot verify without trained models).
+- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed, needs training + re-run)
-- **Forecasting Results**: aggregated_results.csv exists (265 lines) but from old runs (no current models to generate new results).
+- **Forecasting**: aggregated_results.csv exists but from old runs (cannot generate new without trained models)
-- **Tables/Plots**: Exist from previous iteration (Dec 9 07:18) but reflect old experiment state.
+- **Tables/Plots**: Exist from previous iteration, correctly reflect current state
-- **No Experiments Run**: No training, forecasting, or backtesting executed in this iteration.

 **Action Required for Next Iteration:**
-- Step 1 should run experiments via `agent_execute.sh` to: (1) **TRAIN models** (checkpoint/ is empty, training is REQUIRED), (2) verify CUDA fixes work after training, (3) test DDFM improvements after training, (4) regenerate tables/plots with updated results after experiments complete.
+- Step 1 should run `bash agent_execute.sh train` (checkpoint/ is empty, training REQUIRED)
+- After training: run forecasting to test DDFM improvements, run backtesting to verify CUDA fixes
+- Regenerate tables/plots after experiments complete

 ---